tshepang/mrh/README.md

 ## Installation

-You will need to first install cmake before you can build mrh.
+You will need to first install a few packages before you can build mrh.
-Get it from your package registry, or from [its site](https://cmake.org).
+On Debian/Ubuntu, here how you do:

+    apt install cmake libssl-dev pkg-config gcc

-It's needed by libssh2-sys crate, which itself is ultimately needed by the git2 crate.
+These are needed by `libssh2-sys` crate, which itself is ultimately needed by the git2 crate.

 Proceed to build and install mrh